 In order to effectively handle incidents of bias related crimes and prevent future occurrences of such crimes, victims or witnesses of a hate crime are encouraged to immediately report the incident to the Department of Public Safety.
-Victims of bias crime can also avail themselves of counseling and support services through the Office of Student Services.
+Student victims of bias crime can also avail themselves of counseling and support services through the Office of Student Services.

-There were two reported Hate Crimes for the year 2015, four for the year 2016, & five reported for the year 2017:
+There were four reported Hate Crimes for the year 2016, five reported for the year 2017 & four reported for the year 2018: